Lakshmana: Exile and war

-After exile
+Post exile

 After the end of the Lanka war, Rama was crowned King of Kosala, and Bharata became the crown prince.
 Rama had offered to make Lakshmana the crown prince, but he refused, saying Bharata was elder to him and more deserving of the title.
 Rama, hearing this, was very pleased and said "O Lakshmana, in this birth, you served me so well and did your duties as a younger brother, so I will do the same in my next birth as your younger brother".
 Thus, in the next birth, Rama became Krishna and Lakshmana became Balarama, Krishna's elder brother.

+Goddess Nidra had told Lakshmana that he would have to go to sleep as soon as the exile ends, so that Urmila could awake.
+After the exile, Lakshmana went to sleep and Urmila saw the coronation of Rama.

 Lakshmana was the one who left Sita in the forests near sage Valmiki's ashram after she expressed her desire to leave the kingdom.
 Lakshmana remained loyal to his brother and fought against Rama's sons Lava and Kusha later on.

-According to the Uttara Kanda, Lakshmana had ruled over Karupada; which was inherited by his elder son, Angada; whilst Lakshmana's younger son, Chandraketu had inherited Mallya, with its capital Chandrakanti being commissioned by Rama.
+According to the Uttara Kanda, Lakshmana had ruled over Karupada with Urmila as the queen; which was inherited by his elder son, Angada; whilst Lakshmana's younger son, Chandraketu had inherited Mallya, with its capital Chandrakanti being commissioned by Rama.

 Renunciation of life

 Sage Durvasa appeared at Rama's doorstep, and seeing Lakshmana guarding the door, demanded an audience with Rama.
 At the time, Rama was having a private conversation with Yama.
 Before the conversation began, Yama gave Rama strict instructions that their dialogue was to remain confidential, and anyone who entered the room was to be relieved of their life.
 Rama agreed and entrusted Lakshmana with the duty of guarding his door.
 When Durvasa made his demand, Lakshmana politely refused.
 The sage grew angry and threatened to curse all of Ayodhya if Lakshmana did not immediately inform Rama of his arrival.

 Lakshmana, in a dilemma, decided it would be better that he alone die to save all of Ayodhya from falling under Durvasa's curse and so interrupted Rama's meeting to inform him of the sage's arrival.
 Durvasa cursed him that he should go to heaven alive.
 Rama quickly concluded his meeting with Yama and received the sage with due courtesy.
 In order to fulfil his brother's promise, Lakshmana went to the banks of the river Sarayu, resolved on giving up the world by drowning himself in the Sarayu.
 From there, Indra removed Lakshmana from the water and took him alive to heaven.